 Wave shaper 3 has not operated like it did in the past since multiple flood stage years have added a 6+ ft cobble rock pile in the eddy and the rest of the riverbed on the Boise side of the river.
 Also, the flow range for it to work is limited to 1200-2000 CFS at the Glenwood gauge.
 Any flow below 1200 CFS will not meet irrigation demand as the flow is too far away from the Thurman Mill canal head gate.

 5. Why is wave shaper 2 (part of Phase 1 of the park) creating a flatter wave that looks different than in years past?

-Wave shaper 2 is directly upstream from the deepest channel in the river bed behind the phase 1 system, therefore the water moves through it at its highest velocity.
+Wave shaper 2 is directly upstream from the deepest channel in the riverbed behind the phase 1 system, therefore the water moves through it at its highest velocity.
 This channel continues to get deeper and faster every year due to erosion, especially with flood stage years like Boise has recently experienced.
-The Boise Parks and Recreation Department and project managers are assessing this situation in order to determine the best steps to address this.
+The Boise Parks and Recreation Department and project managers are assessing this situation to determine the best steps to address this.

 6. What can be done to improve the first phase wave feature?

-This will be discussed with the engineers of the park on how to slow the water down behind the wave, potentially fix the riverbed, and return retention to the feature.
+This will be discussed with the engineers of the park on how to slow the water down behind the wave, potentially fix the riverbed and return retention to the feature.
 It is important for users to understand that irrigation demands impact the wave our techs can create at different flows.
 This is a legal obligation that must be met and can impact the activation or deactivation of the wave feature.

 7. Who can I contact if I have questions about the Boise Whitewater Park or current features?

 You can email the Boise Parks and Recreation Department with questions or concerns at any time.
 Our staff will work to address your message and respond promptly.